 - National Parks (U.S.) - Niagara Falls is part of the Niagara Falls National Heritage Area, and in nearby Buffalo, you can visit the Theodore Roosevelt Inaugural National Historic Site.
 Further afield, you'll find the Erie Canal National Heritage Corridor, Women's Rights National Historical Park, and the Harriet Tubman National Historic Park.

 Visit Niagara-on-the-Lake (Canada)

 Besides seeing the falls, visiting Niagara-on-the-Lake was my favorite part of our trip.
-This charming small town is located about 20 minutes from Niagara Falls, Canada, and it should be added to any falls itinerary.
-Actually, I loved it so much that I’m hoping to return for a weekend getaway someday.!
+This charming small town is located about 20 minutes from Niagara Falls (on the Canadian side), and it should be added to any falls itinerary.
+Actually, I loved it so much that I'm hoping to return for a weekend getaway someday.!

 Along the way, you'll spot Brock's Monument, a memorial to Major General Sir Isaac Brock, who led a charge against the Americans during the War of 1812.
 As you get closer to Niagara-on-the-Lake, you'll pass numerous wineries.
 The area is known for its ice wine, although other varietals are available for tasting, too.
 We stopped at Inniskillin.
 Once there, you'll find tons of shops and restaurants.
 Don't miss this cute town on your Niagara Falls vacation!

 Tip: visit Niagara-on-the-Lake and take a private winery tour if you'd prefer not to drive yourself.